-There are a lot of stressors around us, workload, family pressure, financial crisis, toxic relations with in-laws or spouse, and some underlying health conditions.
+There are a lot of stressors around us, workload, family pressure, financial crisis, toxic relations with in-laws or spouses, and some underlying health conditions.
 Kids are unaware of all this, all they see is how we as parents react and behave in certain situations, how we speak with others, and how we handle the situation and that is where they pick up things.

 No parent will teach these things to the kids but it is very natural for a kid to absorb such emotions.
-You can see it in there eyes.
+You can see it in their eyes.
 I have seen my six-year-old picking up things when I am sad or a little dull and she will ask me some questions which may not sound age-appropriate.
 They understand and observe everything and trust me they keep things inside them which turns out to be a disaster when they reach teenage.
-Mood swings, addictions, and loss of concentration to name few.
+Mood swings, addictions, and loss of concentration to name a few.

 The most common reason for stress in parents is due to continuous arguments with in-laws or when husband and wife fight with each other causing a stressful environment at the house.
 Kids suffer a lot in such an atmosphere and they develop a perception about relationships and relatives.
 They attach labels and built their own meanings which go unnoticed but affect them in the future.
-It also hampers their mental well being.
+It also hampers their mental well-being.

-If you ask me, is my stress affecting my child? it is a big yes, and here is how and what you can do to take control of the situation to avoid further damage.
+If you ask me, is my stress affecting my child?
+It is a big yes, and here is how and what you can do to take control of the situation to avoid further damage.

 How is my stress affecting my child?

 Stress affects children in different ways at different stages.
 You are going through a bad phase in your life, probably the worse and you are depressed or your anxiety levels are over the top.
-Just imagine parents who are living with other mental illness like OCD (Obsessive Compulsion disorder), Bipolar disorder, or PTSD (Post-traumatic stress disorder).
-How do they manage to stay balanced with their kids, it is one of the most challenging tasks for children to see their parents having a burnout often.
+Just imagine parents who are living with other mental illnesses like OCD (Obsessive Compulsion disorder), Bipolar disorder, or PTSD (Post-traumatic stress disorder).
+How do they manage to stay balanced with their kids, it is one of the most challenging tasks for children to see their parents having burnout often.

-No matter what type of mental illness a parent is going through, it is a universal cry that managing a child’s mental health and not passing our anxiety to our kids is one of the biggest fear and reason of guilt among the parents.
-Of course, due to the lack of awareness and stigmas attached to mental health, many parents completely overlook the problem and deny to accept that their behavior, their anxiety can disturb their child and influence there perspective.
+No matter what type of mental illness a parent is going through, it is a universal cry that managing a child’s mental health and not passing our anxiety to our kids is one of the biggest fear and reason for guilt among the parents.
+Of course, due to the lack of awareness and stigmas attached to mental health, many parents completely overlook the problem and deny to accept that their behavior, their anxiety can disturb their child and influence their perspective.
 Is my stress affecting my child and how?

 |1.)
 Your stress is affecting your child when you are living with toxic in-laws and handling them becomes the most overbearing task for you.
 You pass on your frustration to your children and take out your anger on kids often.|